KxSystems/docs/docs/learn/install.md

 q)
 ```

-:fontawesome-solid-graduation-cap:
+:fontawesome-solid-laptop-code:
 [Installing multiple versions of kdb+](../kb/versions.md)
 <br>
-:fontawesome-solid-graduation-cap:
+:fontawesome-solid-cloud:
 [Installing kdb+ on DigitalOcean](../kb/digitalocean.md)

+## :fontawesome-solid-laptop-code: Interactive development environments

+If you are a solo student, we recommend learning q by running it from a command shell, as a REPL, writing scripts in a text editor.
+The examples on this site are produced that way; visual fidelity should help you as you learn.

+[Jupyter notebooks](https://jupyter.org/) are an interactive publishing format.
+We are producing lessons in this form and the library  is growing.
+The [JupyterQ interface](../ml/jupyterq/index.md) lets you run q code in notebooks.

+Notebooks are not, however, an IDE, and are unsuitable for studying features such as event handlers.

+For more advanced study, use either the bare q REPL, or download and install our interactive development environment, [Kx Developer](/developer/).

-## :fontawesome-regular-hand-point-right: What’s next?
+## :fontawesome-solid-hand-point-right: What’s next?

-[Learn the q programming language](index.md), look through the [reference card](../ref/index.md), or see in the [Knowledge Base](../kb/index.md) what you can do with kdb+.
+[Learn the q programming language](index.md), look through the [reference card](../ref/index.md), or see in the [Database](../database/index.md) what you can do with kdb+.